wilsonmar/wilsonmar.github.io/_posts/2019-08-24-docker-registry.md

    </strong></pre>

-<a name="DockerRegistry"></a>

-## Docker Registry

-Docker Inc. has open-sourced their Docker Hub server software at <a target="_blank" href="https://github.com/docker/distribution/tree/master/registry">https://github.com/docker/distribution/tree/master/registry</a>.

-Looking among the files in the root of the repo, notice the server is written in the Go language.

 ### Private Docker Registry Install

 As one would expect, Docker Registry is installed within a Docker container.
 For install instructions, see <a target="_blank" href="https://docs.docker.com/registry/deploying/">https://docs.docker.com/registry/deploying</a>

-This command is not used to start the Registry as a single container:
+1. This command can be used to start the Registry as a single container:

    <pre>
 docker run -d \